The Port Town of Véraldo

 "Mariabel-sama."

-My maid addressed me, but I signaled with a discrete soirée hand sign: Do not relax your guard yet.
+My maid addressed me, but I signaled with a discreet soirée hand sign: Do not relax your guard yet.

-"Good grief, that shaved years off my life.
+"Good grief, that took years off my life.
 Spare me the sudden entrances."

 "Shall I say, 'Please don't die, my lady!' for form's sake?"